At Folsom State Prison, incarcerated CALPIA participants found themselves coming to the aid of manager Jeff Snoozy.

-It was supposed to be a normal morning for California Prison Industry Authority (CALPIA) Prison Industries Manager Jeff Snoozy, until he suddenly started not feeling well.
+It was supposed to be a normal morning for CALPIA Prison Industries Manager Snoozy, until he suddenly started not feeling well.

 Snoozy, who oversees the CALPIA Braille Program at Folsom State Prison (FOL), thought he was having a heart attack.
 After barely managing to get into his office, Snoozy dropped to his knees trying to call the emergency line, but never got the opportunity.